-Like many other species of vertebrate wildlife in the UK, the barn owl is exposed to second-generation anticoagulant rodenticides (SGARs) (Shore et al., 2014).
+Like many other species of vertebrate wildlife in the UK, the barn owl is exposed to secondgeneration anticoagulant rodenticides (SGARs) (Shore et al., 2014).
 The barn owl has been identified by the Health and Safety Executive (HSE) as a sentinel species for other species that are generalist predators of small mammals in rural areas and that are also exposed to SGARs (HSE, 2017).
-The barn owl is an ideal species for monitoring breeding performance, being one of the most frequently monitored species by the British Trust for Ornithology's Barn Owl Monitoring Programme (BOMP - 2000 to 2009) and Nest Record Scheme.
+The barn owl is an ideal species for monitoring breeding performance, being one of the most frequently monitored species by the BTO, both in their Nest Record Scheme (1939 to 2020), and in the BTO Barn Owl Monitoring Programme (BOMP - 2000 to 2009).